NHS-NGS/cgpclient/docs/training/dwgs_upload.md

   -r r9012 \
   -cfg config.yaml
 ```

+???+ info "Sample IDs"

+    Note here we are not specifying a -s (--sample_id) so the first sample in the `fastq_list.csv`
+    is selected.

 !!! gel-magnify "Expected Success Message"
     If successful, you should see: **"Successfully posted FHIR resource"**